centria/cs-exercises-20/README.md

 #### Exercise_31

-* CrEate a program which asks for an integer and tells the user if it is even or not.
+* create a program which asks for an integer and tells the user if it is even or not.

 ```console
 Give a number: